nextcloud/documentation/developer_manual/general/code-of-conduct.rst

 Preamble:
 ---------

-In the ownCloud community, participants from all over the world come together to create Free Software for a free internet.
-This is made possible by the support, hard work and enthusiasm of thousands of people, including those who create and use ownCloud software.
+In the Nextcloud community, participants from all over the world come together to create Free Software for a free internet.
+This is made possible by the support, hard work and enthusiasm of thousands of people, including those who create and use Nextcloud software.

-This document offers some guidance to ensure ownCloud participants can cooperate effectively in a positive and inspiring atmosphere, and to explain how together we can strengthen and support each other.
+This document offers some guidance to ensure Nextcloud participants can cooperate effectively in a positive and inspiring atmosphere, and to explain how together we can strengthen and support each other.

-This Code of Conduct is shared by all contributors and users who engage with the ownCloud team and its community services.
+This Code of Conduct is shared by all contributors and users who engage with the Nextcloud team and its community services.

 Overview
 --------